theMILOlab/SPATAData/README.md

 !!
 As long as data is not published we share data in collaboration projects, please request a source file with the corresponding links (dieter.henrik.heiland@uniklinik-freiburg.de) !!

 Here, we provide a database for spatially resolved transcriptomic data that was curated by the MILO Lab and partners.
 The data derives from different studies across various projects.
-If any data is used for publications, datasets need to be specifically cited in accordance to their publication.See instructions on citing down below.
+If any data is used for publications, datasets need to be specifically cited in accordance to their publication.
+See instructions on citing down below.

 Downloaded spata objects can be used within the SPATA2 package.
 More info: https://themilolab.github.io/SPATA2/